Extra Masala

 inserting N elements in unordered map: N

-we can reduce two pass mapping solution to one pass, if are sure that we can do this:
+# Reduce 2 pass mapping solution to 1 pass, if we are sure that we can do this:

 1. check if answer already exists in map